byllyfish/shellous/README.md

 ## Pipelines

 You can create a pipeline by combining commands using the `|` operator.
+A pipeline feeds the standard out of one process into the next process as standard input.
+Here is the shellous equivalent to the bash command: `ls | grep README`

 ```pycon
 >>> pipe = sh("ls") | sh("grep", "README")